T

 Insider timing tips

-• While winter offers the lowest prices and fewest crowds, be prepared for cooler, wetter weather which can limit outdoor exploration and make ancient sites less appealing.
+• While winter has lower prices and fewer crowds, be prepared for cooler, wetter weather and shorter daylight hours.

 Ready to plan your Rome trip?